Welcome to Global City

 Please contact us.

-City has vibrant and engaged global community made up of its staff, students and alumni, as well as the instituions it works with.
+City has a vibrant and engaged global community made up of its staff, students and alumni, as well as the instituions it works with.
 Members of the community benefit from and contribute to our global outlook.

 Membership of the ACU enables City to extend its global reach, connections and profile through providing access to grants for early career academics as well as fellowships for academic and professional staff to undertake research or training in other Commonwealth countries.
 Membership also offers opportunities for us to benchmark aspects of our university’s management and participate in virtual special interest groups which bring together university staff across the Commonwealth.

 We an active member of Universities UK International, participating in a range of thematic and regional special interest groups and we also partner with the British Council in London, as well as around the world.
 A delegation from City, headed by our President, Professor Sir Paul Curran, attended the British Council's Annual Going Global Conference in Malaysia in 2018.
 Read more about the visit here

 We offer the opportunity to be part of an open, global culture and a highly diverse and international staff body.
 We also offer funding for staff to undertake a short exchange placement in a partner university in Europe.
 Find out more about staff exchange on our staff hub (log in required).